Skip to Content

 It’s kind of a trek from the airport, but it’s one of the best places to stay in Maui with family who want to spend a lot of time relaxing.

 Wondering what to do in Ka’anapali?
-Mostly eat at yummy restaurants and hang out by the water.
+Mostly, I eat at yummy restaurants and hang out by the water.

-Kaanapali is where you’ll find the majority of resorts on Maui.
+Kaanapali is where you’ll find the majority of resorts in Maui.
 Photo credit: Hawaii Tourism Authority (HTA) / Tor Johnson

 HONUA KAI RESORT & SPA

-We’ve stayed here twice with kids and the pool area is amazing!
-They have 5 pools, including one with a little water slide!
-And the beach is just a few steps away from the pool area.
+We’ve stayed here twice with the kids, and the pool area is amazing!
+They have five pools, including one with a little water slide!
+The beach is just a few steps away from the pool area.

 It’s probably one of the best family-friendly resorts in Maui.